kaktusas2598/Villain/README.md

  * Finish refactoring/porting StateParser class from Vigilant engine!
  * Look into implementing ObjectLayer class for Tiled Maps, this way we could maybe utilise Box2D..
  * Possibly refactor Logger class to be a wrapper for spdlog
- * Finish implementing RenderingEngine - need to have multiple render passes(maybe create RenderPass class?) and use forward lighting rendering
- * Finish implementing SceneGraph, will need Light and Camera to become NodeComponent as well
  * After forward multi-pass rendering is done, start looking into normal mapping and shadow mapping
  * Make materials more generic: add maps for different properties: floats, ints and textures mainly